TheCandidStartup/TheCandidStartup.github.io/_drafts/bluesky.md

 You may have noticed that my handle is `@thecandidstartup.org`, not `@thecandidstartup.bsky.social`.
 How did I manage that?

-Bluesky has it's own version of the original Twitter blue tick that ensures you're following who you think you are.
+Bluesky has it's own version of the original Twitter blue tick, that ensures you're following who you think you are.
 Bluesky's system is a clever hack (in the original sense of the term).
 Instead of implementing a whole new identity verification system, it piggy backs on the domain name system (DNS).

 If you can [demonstrate that you control a domain](https://bsky.social/about/blog/4-28-2023-domain-handle-tutorial), you can use that domain as your handle.
 If you see a handle like `@laura.kuenssberg.bbc.co.uk`, you can be confident that they're the BBC journalist [Laura Kuenssberg](https://en.wikipedia.org/wiki/Laura_Kuenssberg), or at least someone of that name that works for the BBC.